Corpus spongiosum. Corpus cavernosum

 Peyronie's disease

-Visually, the disease manifests itself in the form of characteristic plaques on the surface of the body of the penis.
-Plaques are formed by dense fibrous connective tissue, which is formed due to constant microtrauma of the albuginea.
-In the future, the plaques undergo calcification - the deposition of calcium crystals inside, which leads to their wrinkling and compaction and increases the deformation of the body of the penis.
-As a result, these plaques lead to disruption of the normal blood supply to the cavernous bodies and erectile dysfunction of an organic nature.
-Typically, plaques form on upper surface or back of the penis, which causes it to fold upward during erection.
+Visually, the disease manifests itself in the form of characteristic plaques on the surface of the penis.
+Plaques are formed by dense fibrous connective tissue, which is formed due to constant microtrauma of the tunica albuginea.
+Subsequently, the plaques undergo calcification - the deposition of calcium crystals inside, which leads to their wrinkling and thickening and increases the deformation of the penile body.
+As a result, these plaques lead to disruption of the normal blood supply to the cavernous bodies and organic erectile dysfunction.
+Typically, plaques form on top surface or the dorsum of the penis, which causes it to curl upward during erection.

 Cavernous fibrosis